-It had strong limbs to move its massive body.
-The forelimbs, which were shorter than the rear ones, each had five toes; the rear limbs had four toes each.
-The first three toes, or hooves, on the front limbs bore the animal's weight while the other were vestigial, lacking any obvious purpose.
-Recent studies have suggested that Triceratops' posture was upright like an elephant's rather than a sprawling, elbows-out posture like a lizard's.
+It had strong limbs to move and support its massive body.
+The forelimbs, which were shorter than the rear ones, each had three hooves; the rear limbs had four hooves each.
+A 2012 study in the journal Proceedings of the Royal Society B suggested that Triceratops had an upright posture like an elephant's, rather than a sprawling, elbows-out posture like a lizard's.

 What did Triceratops eat?

 Triceratops was an herbivore, existing mostly on shrubs and other plant life.
-Its beak-like mouth was well-suited for crunching on tougher plants and trees avoided by other herbivores, providing it with a wealth of food.
-It also likely used its horns to tip over taller trees.
+Its beak-like mouth was best suited for grasping and plucking rather than biting, according to a 1996 analysis in the journal Evolution.
+It also likely used its horns and bulk to tip over taller plants.

-It had up to 800 teeth that were constantly being replenished.
-To fit all of those teeth in its mouth, they were in groups called batteries — with each battery having 36 to 40 teeth stacked in three to five columns.
+It had up to 800 teeth that were constantly being replenished, and were arranged in groups called batteries, with each battery having 36 to 40 tooth columns in each side of each jaw and three to five teeth per column, the Evolution study notes.
+It may have eaten a range of plants, including ferns, cycads and palms.

 In 1887, the first bones of a Triceratops were discovered in Denver and were sent to Othniel Charles Marsh.
 At first, Marsh believed it was a bison.
 It wasn't until more Triceratops bones were found in 1888 that Marsh gave the beast the name Triceratops.

-While no complete skeleton has been unearthed, partial skeletons have been found in Montana, South Dakota, Colorado and Wyoming, as well as in Canada in the Saskatchewan and Alberta areas.
-Triceratops was confined to North America because the continent had already split from Europe and, along with South America, had begun to drift across the ocean.
+While no complete skeleton has been unearthed, partial skeletons and skulls, including some from babies, have been found in Montana, South Dakota, North Dakota, Colorado, Wyoming and Canada (Saskatchewan and Alberta).
+Triceratops was confined to North America because the continent had already split from Europe and, along with South America, had begun to drift across the ocean by the time the dinosaur evolved.
 [Tiny & Old: Images of Triceratops Ancestors]

 - Allosaurus: Facts About the 'Different Lizard'